 3. Always tailor your resume to the position

 One of the most important ways to beat the ATS is to always tailor your resume.
 A standard resume that you send out to all potential employers is the worst possible scenario for the ATS.
-These will be among the first document that will be discarded by the system.
+These will be among the first documents that will be discarded by the system.
 Use your unique skills and relevant keywords to stand out from the crowd.
-See also How To Write a Resume for more tips and tricks.

 4. Keep a simple format

 Even though you may want to add a lot of fancy graphics, try to keep your resume as simple as possible.
 Pro tip: All our templates are kept in a simple design to increase your chances of getting past the ATS screening.

 5. Remember to add dates to your resume

 Some job positions require a certain amount of experience and the ATS may be screening for this.
 So it’s important to add the exact dates to your resume.
 And remember the tip from number 1 to always write out words.
 This also goes for the year so always write 2022 and not just ‘22.

 When it comes to beating the ATS, it’s best to leave the headers and footers of your resume alone.
 Don’t add your contact information there.
 Why?
 When you create fancy headers and footers, you risk the ATS interpreting them wrong and it won’t recognize your text as text.